NolanKingdon/HomeHub/README.md

 ## Projects

+### HomeHub.SystemUtils
+- Class Library used for interacting with the OS itself
+- Allows user to get reads of the system temperature

 ### HomeHub.SpotifySort
 - Runs as a background service.
 - Periodically polls Spotify to sort liked songs into predefined playlists by genre.